- Senate Bill 99

 For information on legislation that affects the hospitality industry, contact the attorneys of McBrayer.

 Stephen G. Amato is a Member of McBrayer PLLC.
 Mr. Amato focuses his practice in the areas of civil litigation, administrative law and hospitality law, and is located in the firm's Lexington office.
 He can be reached at mailto:firstname.lastname@example.org or (859) 231-8780, ext.
 1104.
-We take a team approach to deliver effective counsel to all our clients, so other attorneys in the firm may perform these services as well.

 This article does not constitute legal advice.